backstage/backstage/docs/architecture-decisions/adr014-exposing-zod-schemas.md

 ]);
 ```

 Adopters of Backstage may want to create an RBAC frontend interface for the permission framework, which would require to work with the `Permission` data type.
-They would benefit from aligning with the validation function from the permission plugin, and be able to compose additional schemas from it.
+They would benefit from being able to use the validation function from the permission plugin, and being able to compose additional schemas from it.
 For example.

 ```ts
 import { permissionSchema } from '@backstage/permission-node';